Telefonica Brasil S.A. (VIV) Stock: Understanding the Volatility

 Many brokerage firms have already submitted their reports for VIV stocks, with Scotiabank repeating the rating for VIV by listing it as a “Sector Perform.”
 The predicted price for VIV in the upcoming period, according to Scotiabank is $11.50 based on the research report published on April 07th of the previous year 2022.

-Volatility was left at 2.28%, however, over the last 30 days, the volatility rate increased by 2.15%, as shares surge +2.02% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +2.16% upper at present.
+Volatility was left at 2.18%, however, over the last 30 days, the volatility rate increased by 1.89%, as shares sank -2.78% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading +2.66% upper at present.

-During the last 5 trading sessions, VIV rose by +2.85%, which changed the moving average for the period of 200-days by -26.55% in comparison to the 20-day moving average, which settled at $7.54.
-In addition, Telefonica Brasil S.A. saw 7.40% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, VIV fell by -2.91%, which changed the moving average for the period of 200-days by -32.66% in comparison to the 20-day moving average, which settled at $7.53.
+In addition, Telefonica Brasil S.A. saw 4.57% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for VIV